 This seminar is for students interested in the area of theoretical computer science who want to deepen their knowledge of the field in a more independent way than offered by lectures.
-In particular, this seminar is aimed at student who might be interested in writing a Master's Thesis in the area of theoretical computer science.
+In particular, this seminar is aimed at students who might be interested in writing a Master's Thesis in the area of theoretical computer science.

 For a successful Master's Thesis as a research level work, a student needs the following three ingredients.